Create actions that modify input table data

 1 If you’re granted Can explore workbook permission, you can configure actions but cannot save changes to the workbook’s published version.

-Create an action that adds a new row in the target input table.
+Create an action that adds a new row in a target input table.

 - Open a workbook in Explore or Edit mode.